rally25rs/k8s-when-ready/README.md

 ## k8s-when-ready

-This utility is designed to be used as a Kubernetes `initContainer` that will wait for another service, job, or pod to become available before exiting.
+This utility is designed to be used as a Kubernetes `initContainer` that will wait for another Service or Job to become available before exiting.

+The primary use for this tool would be to delay running a container until other dependency containers or jobs have run.

+For example waiting to start a Job to create a database until the DB server is running, or waiting to run a Ruby Rake task like `db:migrate` until a DB server is running.

 ## Why did you write this?